Beauty Behind the Madness: Commercial performance

 On August 31, 2015, Billboard estimated that Beauty Behind the Madness would sell approximately 300,000 copies during the first week of its release in the United States.
 The album debuted at number one on the Billboard 200 with 412,000 album-equivalent units; it sold 326,000 copies in its first week, with the remainder of its unit total reflecting its streaming activity and track sales.
 It marked the Weeknd's first number-one album.
 It remained atop the chart for the next two weeks and was the first album to spend three weeks at number one consecutively since Taylor Swift's 1989.
 The album also remained in the top 10 on the Billboard 200 for a total of 21 consecutive weeks.
 According to International Federation of the Phonographic Industry, Beauty Behind the Madness was the tenth best-selling album of 2015 worldwide.
 As of August 2017, the album has earned 3.7 million equivalent album units in the United States, of which 1.23 million are in traditional album sales.
 The set has also generated 2.05 billion on-demand audio streams for its songs.
+It was the most-streamed album of 2015, and the fifth most-streamed album of 2016 on Spotify.